 - maximize the quality and value of the product at the minimum cost

 - optimize the terms and conditions of collaboration, aiming at improving the performance of all parties involved

 - work closely with its network of suppliers to immediately recognize changes in technology and the economy and then to develop appropriate action and adaptation plans

 - ensure that suppliers operate in accordance with commercial and environmental standards by evaluating their relevant certifications

 - maintain a dynamic communication network with all parts of the supply chain in order to ensure a proactive response to possible changes / market threats

-For supply chain management issues, the OTE Group also works with DT, whose approach has been widely recognized (its supply chain management has been rated "Best in Class" by relevant rating agencies such as SAM.
+- avoid the dangers arising from cooperation with suppliers who operate in an unethical or illegal manner and / or do not respect human rights For supply chain management issues, the OTE Group also works with Deutshe Telekom, whose approach has been widely recognized (its supply chain management has been rated "Best in Class" by relevant rating agencies such as SAM.